Gloria was nervous, but did not panic. Panic was OK for

 “If you do, you and your family will be in deep trouble.”

 “I’m in enough trouble now, Miss Rossi.
-I took Sandra’s diary from her bedside cupboard.”
+I took Sandra’s

 “That was probably a good move, Mrs Hartley.”